MarkPearlCoZa/Blog_General/_posts/2016-11-08-What-should-a-new-mob-work-on-first.md

 - It should be interesting
 - Everyone should be able to contribute
-- It should be small
+- It should be small, but not too small
 - It should not have a hard tight deadline

 ## It should be interesting